lowlighter/itsudeno/README.md

 > ⚠️ This project is in active development and will be available at a later date.
 >
-> ℹ️ Progress towards initial release can be tracked [here](https://github.com/lowlighter/itsudeno/discussions/3)
+> ℹ️ Progress can be tracked [here](https://github.com/lowlighter/itsudeno/discussions/3)

 *Itsudeno* is a scriptable IT automation system written in [TypeScript](https://github.com/Microsoft/TypeScript) and running on [Deno](https://github.com/denoland/deno).
 It can be used to easily deploy and configure applications, services and networks on target hosts.